carbonblack/cb-yara-connector/README.md

 > NOTES:
 > 1) The use of `{HERE}` is a placeholder representing the location of this package's `main.py` file,
 > allowing for the use of relative paths to the package itself.
+> 2) Paths can use `~` to access your home directory, so you locate files there as well.

 #### Running Yara Agent Manually